springcomp/powershell_profile.ps1/README.md

 |`Install-Profile`|Downloads the specified profile and registers its loading in the `Microsoft.PowerShell_profiles-profile.ps1` script.|
 |`Load-Profile`|Loads a named profile.
 See `Microsof.PowerShell_profiles-profile.ps1`.|
 |`Update-Profile`|Replaces the specified local profile by the content from the corresponding remote profile script.
 Supports a `-all` flag to update all profiles in one fell swoop.|

+To customize the location of the remote Powershell Profiles repository, you can set the `$Env:PWSH_PROFILES_REMOTE_REPOSITORY` environment variable to the root path of raw scripts files in your repository.
+If the variable is not set, the default value is the string `https://raw.githubusercontent.com/springcomp/powershell_profile.ps1/master/`.